mapbiomas-brazil/irrigation/center-pivot-irrigation-systems/README.md

 This folder contains the scripts to classify and post-process the **center pivot irrigation systems** subclass.

-We recommend that you read the Irrigation Appendix (**https://mapbiomas.org/download-dos-atbds**) of the Algorithm Theoretical Basis Document (**ATBD**), since important informations about the classification methodology can be found in there.
+We recommend that you read the [Irrigation Appendix of the Algorithm Theoretical Basis Document (ATBD)](https://mapbiomas.org/download-dos-atbds) of the Algorithm Theoretical Basis Document (**ATBD**), since important informations about the classification methodology can be found in there.

 ## How to use

-First, you need to copy the scripts in this folder to your Google Earth Engine (**GEE**) account.
+First, you need to copy the scripts (javascript only) in this folder to your Google Earth Engine (**GEE**) account.

 Then, in your **GEE** account, go to the **Assets tab** and create the following directory structure: